kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 To address this, the system will:

-- Attempt to honor the DeletionOrderPriority for resource deletion.
+- Attempt to honor the `NamespaceDeletionOrder` for resource deletion.

 - Monitor the deletion process for each `NamespaceDeletionOrder`.
 If the process hangs beyond a predefined timeout (e.g., 5 minutes), it will detect the stall and trigger the deletion attempt for the next `NamespaceDeletionOrder` group.

-- If the resources from the next `NamespaceDeletionOrder` group are deleted successfully, retry with the ordered namespace deletion mechanism.
-If the process hangs again, wait for a predefined timeout and retry.
+- After moving on to the next NamespaceDeletionOrder group, the system will attempt to delete all resources under this group.
+At this stage, deletion is considered successful only when all resources from the current and previous groups have been fully removed.

-- If the retry fails over a certain number or the process hangs for too long(an overall timeout), it falls into the fallback mechanism.
+- If the deletion of all resources from previous groups is not completed within the timeout period, the system will proceed to the next NamespaceDeletionOrder group, deleting those resources while waiting for any remaining resources from previous groups to be cleaned up.

-- The fallback mechanism will ignore the `NamespaceDeletionOrder` and proceed with the existing unordered deletion process.
+- After looping through all NamespaceDeletionOrder groups, if there is still process blocking resources from being deleted, the system will behave same as the current mechanism.

-By introducing a timeout and fallback, the system ensures that cyclic dependencies do not block namespace deletion indefinitely while still striving for an ordered deletion whenever possible.
+By introducing a controlled timeout mechanism, the system ensures that cyclic dependencies do not block namespace deletion indefinitely while still striving for an ordered deletion whenever possible.

 ### Configure DeletionOrderPriority For CRD